Jobs and Employment for Walton County

 o Medical and clinical laboratory technologists

 The United Way estimates that a family of 4 needs to earn $47,484 to be able to afford basic necessities.
-Currently 45% of Florida families are Asset Limited, Income Restrained and Employed and fall below this level.
-The Report also points out that most poverty in the State is clustered along the northern border and in the south-central counties.
-Identifying that we may be in a position to ask for more resources.
+Currently a whopping 45% of Walton County families are Asset Limited, Income Restrained and Employed and fall below this income level.
+The Report also points out that most poverty in the State is clustered along the northern border (in our Region) and in the south-central counties.
+This is a strong indicator that we may be in a position to ask for more resources.
 (Healthcare survey in 2016 reports that 33% of Walton residents are below poverty threshold)

 Specific areas for HealthCare growth that would be a good fit for Walton County: